fboender/lurch/README.md

 sub-lurches.

 **NO SUPPORT: There is absolutely ZERO support on this project.
-Due to time constraints, I don't take bug or features reports and probably won't accept your pull requests.**
+Due to time constraints, I don't take bug reports or feature requests and probably won't accept your pull requests.**

 This is what it looks like.
 Ugly, but effective.